Rowdy Tellez Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Reds pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Reds have a 4.96 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds have a 5.04 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to surrender 70 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to rank 21st in baseball in home runs given up (72 total, 1.2 per game).

-- Ashcraft (3-3) takes the mound for the Reds in his 12th start of the season.
-He's put together a 5.55 ERA in 58 1/3 innings pitched, with 47 strikeouts.
+- Lively (3-2 with a 1.99 ERA and 24 strikeouts in 22 2/3 innings pitched) makes the start for the Reds, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.